ioshuoyuhao/APAN5560-HW1/README.md

 APAN 5560 Applied Generative AI

-This repository contains the FastAPI application with MNIST GAN for generating handwritten digits, built as part of Assignment 3
+This repository contains the FastAPI application that use the MNIST dataset to train a GAN model to generate hand-written digits

 ---